-- (j) If you have purchased debt from the original creditor, you should ensure that you have all relevant information and documents relating to the debt, or are able to access this information or documents from the original creditor within reasonable timeframes or the prescribed time period under the NCC if the credit contract is regulated by the NCCP.
-You should ensure that the debtor is not disadvantaged by the assignment of the debt. - (k) Original creditors and assignees should ensure that the terms of the assignment include adequate processes to ensure compliance with this guideline and the law. - (I) The original creditor should notify the assignee if the debtor is represented or if there are repayment arrangements in place. - (m) Where the original creditor sells or assigns the debt, the debtor must be informed of the sale.
-Note that some state-based property legislation prescribes that when a debt is assigned, the assignor must give express notice of the assignment to the debtor in writing.48 - (n) Clearly explaining why a party other than the original creditor is involved in the collection of a debt is important to avoid debtor confusion and to encourage a cooperative response.
+- (m) Where the original creditor sells or assigns the debt, the debtor must be informed of this through express notice in writing.
+Under state-based property laws, this can be given by either the original creditor or debt purchaser.47 - (n) Clearly explaining why a party other than the original creditor is involved in the collection of a debt is important to avoid debtor confusion and to encourage a cooperative response.
 In addition to any other information required by state or Commonwealth laws, your first contact with the debtor should set out in plain English that you have purchased the debt from the original credit provider and set out the consequences of the purchase, including but not limited to relevant contact details, scheduled repayments and any other useful information that can assist the debtor's understanding of their obligations and options.